 \section{Bias Mitigation}

 Biases are often present in unstructured data, and LLMs trained on such data can not only learn these biases but sometimes amplify them as well \citep{bolukbasi2016man, sheng2019woman}.
-Various methods of bias mitigation exist under different contexts, such as social bias \citep{garimella2021he, garimella2022demographic}, political bias \citep{liu2022quantifying}, and stereotype bias \citep{nie2024multilingual}.
+Various methods of bias mitigation exist under different contexts, such as social bias \citep{garimella2021he, garimella2022demographic}, political bias~\citep{liu2022quantifying}, and stereotype bias \citep{nie-etal-2024-multilingual}.
 Instead of reviewing these methods for bias mitigation by bias contexts, we categorize them by the timing of debiasing.
-More specifically, methods for mitigating biases can be categorized into three distinct approaches: (1) preprocessing the input data prior to training LLMs; (2) changing the model's architecture and/or picking the best model based on the predefined bias evaluation metrics; (3) improving unbiasedness by calibrating the outputs at the decision-making stage.
-We call these three approaches as pre-model debiasing, intra-model debiasing, and post-model debiasing, respectively.
-Table \ref{tab: mitigation} provides an overview of the advantages and disadvantages on each approach.
+More specifically, methods for mitigating biases can be categorized into three distinct approaches: (1) preprocessing the input data prior to training LLMs; (2) changing the model's architecture and/or picking the best model based on the predefined bias evaluation metrics; and (3) improving unbiasedness by calibrating the outputs at the decision-making stage.
+We call these three approaches pre-model debiasing, intra-model debiasing, and post-model debiasing, respectively.
+Table~\ref{tab: mitigation} provides an overview of the advantages and disadvantages of each approach.

-\subsection{Pre-model debiasing}
+Figure~\ref{fig:mitigation_pipeline} provides a visual summary of the three-stage debiasing pipeline and the representative techniques within each stage.

+\subsection{Pre-Model Debiasing}

-Pre-model debiasing approach involves preprocessing the input data before training LLMs so that the entire training data are balanced and representative of the entire population.
+Pre-model debiasing approaches involve preprocessing the input data before training LLMs, so that the entire training data are balanced and representative of the entire population.
 Typical ways of balancing training data include oversampling, undersampling, and synthetic data generation \citep{ferrara2023should}.
 We review the commonly used pre-model debiasing methods below.

 One of the widely used methods is counterfactual data augmentation (CDA), which is often used to mitigate bias in the literature \citep{zmigrod-etal-2019-counterfactual, webster2020measuring, barikeri-etal-2021-redditbias, mondal2024mitigating}.
-Counterfactual Data Substitution (CDS), a variant of CDA, is also proposed to randomly substitute potentially biased text to avoid duplication \citep{Maudslay2019ItsAI}.
-Generally speaking, CDA rebalances a corpus by sawpping bias attribute words in a dataset.
+Counterfactual data substitution (CDS), a variant of CDA, is also proposed to randomly substitute potentially biased text to avoid duplication \citep{Maudslay2019ItsAI}.
+Generally speaking, CDA rebalances a corpus by swapping bias attribute words in a dataset.
 For example, we may swap the sentence